Using images and video

 Permissions and usage

 When photographing children and young people under the age of 18, written consent is needed from their parent or carer.
-Use the photography consent section of the Information and Consent form to obtain this.
 Ask the girls as well for their permission when taking photos of them.

 When commissioning photography, please ensure that you negotiate as broad a usage right with the photographer as possible.